-When executing load instruction and a cache miss occurs, a 4 beat sequential read burst with critical word first is performed.
-Critical word is forwarded to the load/store unit to minimize performance loss because of the cache miss.
+When executing load instruction and a cache miss occurs, depending on whether the cache uses write-through or write-back strategy and the line is clean or invalid, a 4 beat sequential read burst with critical word first is performed.
+If the strategy is write-back and the line is dirty, the line is first written back to memory.
+The critical word is forwarded to the load/store unit to minimize performance loss because of the cache miss.